If you're in the marketing space, you'll eventually come across the term, "tracking pixel."

 Just like installing a tracking pixel on a website, you will install your tracking pixel in the HTML of your email.
 Take note this does not work if you're sending a text-only email as this email format doesn't use HTML.

-Usually, if you're using an email automation tool such as Convertkit, they take care of all the tracking for emails that you send allowing you to get data such as open rates, click-through rates & link clicks.
+Usually, if you're using an email automation tool such as Convertkit (Can read my full guide here), they take care of all the tracking for emails that you send allowing you to get data such as open rates, click-through rates & link clicks.

 Where Can I Get Retargeting Tracking Pixels?